Mozerov-iitp/radon-dit/README.md

 # Radon-DIT: Discrete Solutions of the Inverse Radon Problem

-# Radon-DIT: Discrete Solutions of the Inverse Radon Problem

 This repository contains the source code and datasets for the following paper:

 > **"The Direct Integration Theorem: A Rigorous Framework for Consistent Discrete Solutions of the Inverse Radon Problem"** (M. G. Mozerov).